Assistance for low income families from United Methodist Church.

 In many locations, advocacy is arranged by United Methodist Church.
 They work with the government and community at large to try to increase the supply of affordable housing, health care, and more for the working poor.
 They coordinate transportation and employment opportunities for the working poor or less fortunate in the community.

+There are thousands of local UMC churches, including some that may be near where you live.
 To find a location, you can use the search bar at the top or bottom of this page or navigate to www.umc.org/resources/find-a-church.

 As indicated, the details of what is available at each church will vary widely, and often times the specifics of each location may even change over time.
 However, the bottom line is that the United Methodist Church can place to turn to for help.
 They are one of the nation's leading poverty fighting charities.